flies-jedi/fly-jedi.github.io/_pages/profiles.md

 ---
 layout: profiles
 permalink: /people/
-title: people
+title: The 2025 organization commitee
-description: members of the lab or group
+description: trying to give you the best experience for building lasting networks
 nav: true
 nav_order: 7